MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/token-licensing/index.md

 * Make sure that the license keys for IBM MobileFirst Foundation are generated .
 For more information about generating and managing your license keys with IBM® Rational License Key Center, see [IBM® Support - Licensing](http://www.ibm.com/software/rational/support/licensing/) and [Obtaining license keys with IBM Rational License Key Center](https://www.ibm.com/support/knowledgecenter/SSSTWP_8.1.4/com.ibm.rational.license.doc/topics/t_access_license_key_center.html).
 * MobileFirst Server must be installed and configured with the option Activate token licensing with the Rational License Key Server on your Apache Tomcat as indicated in [Installation overview for token licensing](installation-overview-for-token-licensing).

+### Installing Rational Common Licensing library on a stand-alone server

+1. Define a shared library for the Rational Common Licensing library.
+This library uses native code and can be loaded only once by a class loader during the application server lifecycle.
+For this reason, the library is declared as a shared library and associated to all the application servers that run the MobileFirst Server administration service.
+For more information about the reasons to declare this library as a shared library, see [Configuring native libraries in shared libraries](http://www.ibm.com/support/knowledgecenter/SSEQTP_8.5.5/com.ibm.websphere.base.doc/ae/tcws_sharedlib_nativelib.html?view=kc).
+    * Choose the Rational Common Licensing native library.
+Depending on your operating system and the bit version of the Java™ Runtime Environment (JRE) on which your WebSphere Application Server is running, you must choose the correct native library in **product_install_dir/MobileFirstServer/tokenLibs/bin/your_corresponding_platform/the_native_library_file**.

+        For example, for Linux x86 with a 64-bits JRE, the library can be found in **product_install_dir/MobileFirstServer/tokensLibs/bin/Linux_x86_64/librcl_ibmratl.so**.

+        To determine the bit version of the Java Runtime Environment for a stand-alone WebSphere Application Server or WebSphere Application Server Network Deployment installation, run **versionInfo.bat** on Windows or **versionInfo.sh** on UNIX from the **bin** directory.
+The **versionInfo.sh** file is in **/opt/IBM/WebSphere/AppServer/bin**.
+Look at the Architecture value in the **Installed Product** section.
+The Java Runtime Environment is 64-bit if the Architecture value mentions it explicitly or if it is suffixed with 64 or _64.
+    * Place the native library that corresponds to your platform in a folder of your operating system.
+For example, **/opt/IBM/RCL_Native_Library/**.
+    * Copy the **rcl_ibmratl.jar** file to **/opt/IBM/RCL_Native_Library/**.
+The **rcl_ibmratl.jar** file is a Rational Common Licensing Java library that can be found in **product_install_dir/MobileFirstServer/tokenLibs directory**.

+        > **Important:** The Java virtual machine (JVM) of the application server needs read and execute privileges on the copied native and Java libraries.
+Both copied files must also be readable and executable at least for the application server process in your operating system.
+    * Declare a shared library in WebSphere Application Server administrative console.
+        * Log in to WebSphere Application Server administrative console.
+        * Expand **Environment → Shared Libraries**.
+        * Select a scope that is visible by all servers that run the MobileFirst Server administration service.
+For example, a cluster.
+        * Click **New**.
+        * Enter a name for the library in the Name field.
+For example, "RCL Shared Library".
+        * In the Classpath field, enter the path to the **rcl_ibmratl.jar** file.
+For example, **/opt/IBM/RCL_Native_Library/rcl_ibmratl.jar**.
+        * Click **OK** and save the changes.
+This setting takes effect when the server is restarted.

+        > **Note:** The native library path for this library is set in step 3 in the **ld.library.path** property of the server's Java virtual machine.
+    * Associate the shared library with all servers that run the MobileFirst Server administration service.

+        Associating the shared library to a server allows the shared library to be used by several applications.
+If you need the Rational Common Licensing client only for the MobileFirst Server administration service, you can create a shared library with an isolated class loader and associate it with the administration service application.

+        The following instruction is to associate the library with a server.
+For WebSphere Application Server Network Deployment, you must complete this instruction for all the servers that run the MobileFirst Server administration service.
+        * Set the class loader policy and mode.
+            1. In WebSphere Application Server administrative console, click **Servers → Server Types → WebSphere application servers → server_name** to access the application server setting page.
+            2. Set the values for the application class-loader policy and class loading mode of the server:
+                * **Classloader policy**: Multiple
+                * **Class loading mode**: Classes loaded with parent class loader first
+            3. In the **Server Infrastructure** section, click **Java and Process Management → Class loader**.
+            4. Click **New** and ensure that class loader order is set to **Classes loaded with parent class loader first**.
+            5. Click **Apply** to create a new class loader ID.
+        * Create a library reference for each shared library file that your application needs.
+            1. Click the name of the class loader that is created in the previous step.
+            2. In the **Additional properties** section, click **Shared library references**.
+            3. Click **Add**.
+            4. At the Library reference settings page, select the appropriate library reference.
+The name identifies the shared library file that your application uses.
+For example, RCL Shared Library.
+            5. Click **Apply** and then save the changes.
+2. Configure the environment entries for the MobileFirst Server administration service web application.
+    * In WebSphere Application Server administrative console, click **Applications → Application Types → WebSphere enterprise applications** and select the administration service application: **MobileFirst_Administration_Service**.
+    * In the **Web Module Properties** section, click **Environment entries for web modules**.
+    * Enter the values for **mfp.admin.license.key.server.host** and **mfp.admin.license.key.server.port**.
+        * **mfp.admin.license.key.server.host** is the host name of the Rational License Key Server.
+        * **mfp.admin.license.key.server.port** is the port of the Rational License Key Server.
+By default, the value is 27000.
+    * Click **OK** and save the changes.
+3. Configure the access to the Rational Common Licensing library by the application server JVM.
+    * In WebSphere Application Server administrative console, click **Servers → Server Types → WebSphere Application Servers** and select your server.
+    * In **Server Infrastructure** section, click **Java and Process Management → Process Definition → Java Virtual Machine → Custom Properties → New** to add a custom property.
+    * In the **Name** field, type the name of the custom property as **java.library.path**.
+    * In the **Value** field, enter the path of the folder where you place the native library file in Step 1b.
+For example, **/opt/IBM/RCL_Native_Library/**.
+    * Click **OK** and save the changes.
+4. Restart your application server.

+### Installing Rational Common Licensing library on WebSphere Application Server Network Deployment
+For installing the native library on a WebSphere Application Server Network Deployment, you must follow all the steps that are described in [Installing Rational Common Licensing library on a stand-alone server](#installing-rational-common-licensing-library-on-a-stand-alone-server) above.
+The servers or clusters that you configure must be restarted in order for the changes to take effect.

+Each node of your WebSphere Application Server Network Deployment must have a copy of the Rational Common Licensing native library.

+Each server where the MobileFirst Server administration service runs must be configured to have access to the native library copied on your local computer.
+These servers must also be configured to connect to Rational License Key Server.

+> **Important:** If you use a cluster with WebSphere Application Server Network Deployment, your cluster can change.
+You must configure each newly added server in your cluster, where the administration services are running.

 ## Limitations of supported platforms for token licensing
 The list of operating system, its version, and the hardware architecture that supports MobileFirst Server with token licensing enabled.